espruino/EspruinoDocs/boards/Thingy52.md

 // Get repeated callbacks with {x,y,z}.
 Call with no argument to disable Thingy.onAcceleration = function(callback) { ... }

-// Get one callback with a new acceleration value Thingy.getAcceleration = function(callback) { ... }
+// Get one callback with a new {x,y,z} acceleration value Thingy.getAcceleration = function(callback) { ... }

+// Get repeated callbacks with {accel,gyro,mag} from the MPU at 10Hz.
+Call with no argument to disable Thingy.onMPU = function(callback) { ... }

+// Get one callback with a {accel,gyro,mag} value from the MPU Thingy.getMPU = function(callback) { ... }

 // Get repeated callbacks with {pressure,temperature}.
 Call with no argument to disable Thingy.onPressure = function(callback) { ... }